-This article describes how to produce DASH (AVC or HEVC video with AAC audio) streams that are compatible with Radiant Media Player through MP4Box and FFmpeg.
-More generally you can use the guidelines in this article to produce DASH streams that are compatible with any dash.js or Shaka Player based application.
+This article describes how to produce DASH (AVC or HEVC video with AAC audio) streams that are compatible with Radiant Media Player and other DASH-compliant players through MP4Box and FFmpeg.

 MP4Box is a multimedia packager which is part of the GPAC Open Source multimedia framework.
 Visit GPAC site for more information.

 Refer to the GPAC documentation page to install MP4Box.
 We recommend you use GPAC version 0.7.2 and above.
 Note that depending on your Linux distribution installing the default GPAC package may only provide an older version of GPAC that may or may not work with the following guide.

 For this guide we used GPAC version 0.7.2-DEV-rev105-gbdd7fde-master

 Refer to our FFmpeg guide to produce keyframe-aligned MP4 files that can be used as input for MP4Box.